-|Trim Size / Pages||9.3 x 6.4 in / 448|
+|Trim Size / Pages||9 x 6 in / 448|

-By the author of The Wasp Factory, the long-awaited and stunning new novel from the unrivaled Iain Banks
+By the author of The Wasp Factory, the long-awaited and stunning new novel from the unrivaled Iain Banks.

 After five years in exile his presence is required at the funeral of local patriarch Joe Murston, even though the last time Stewart saw the Murstons he was running for his life.
 An estuary town north of Aberdeen, Stonemouth, with its five mile beach, can be beautiful on a sunny day.
 On a bleak one it can seem to offer little more than sea fog, gangsters, cheap drugs, and a suspension bridge irresistible to suicides.
 And although there's supposed to be a temporary truce between Stewart and the town's biggest crime family, it's soon clear that only Stewart is taking this promise of peace seriously.

 Iain Banks, whose novels have been published in over thirty languages, is a Scottish writer who writes both mainstream fiction and science fiction.
 In 2008, the London Times named Banks as one of the “The Fifty Greatest Writers since 1945.”

-"Brilliant, irresistible, compelling.”
-The New York Times
+"Brilliant, irresistible, compelling."
+New York Times